CaravanStudios/open-product-recovery/docs/integrations.md

 ### Using the Tenant Node URL in a PluggableFactory

-Many integrations can get the tenant node org URL from the `IntegrationApi` object.
+Many integrations can get the tenant node org URL from the `HostApi` object.
 But some integrations need that information in `PluggableFactory.construct()` while they're building the `Pluggable` object.
 In those cases, you need the rarely-used second agurment to `PluggableFactory.construct`: the context argument.

 The context argument contains information relevant to the context in which the factory is being called.
 Today, this is always information about the current tenant node, and it always has the type [`TenantNodeIntegrationContext`](https://github.com/google/open-product-recovery/blob/main/components/core/src/config/tenantnodeintegrationcontext.ts).